rominalodolo/Linux_Terminal_Course/README.md

 `gzip -r a_folder` Compress all the files in a directory, recursively, using the -r option

 ### `gunzip`
+An equivalent to the gzip command, except the -d option is always enabled by default.
+`gunzip filename.gz` This will gunzip and will remove the .gz extension, putting the result in the filename file.
+If that file exists, it will overwrite that.

 ### `tar`
+tape archive
+Creates an archive named archive.tar with the content of file1 and file2 `tar -cf archive.tar file1 file2` The `c` option stands for create.
+The `f` option is used to write to file the archive.

+Extract files from an archive in the current folder: `tar -xf archive.tar` `x` stands for extract

+Extract them to a specific directory `tar -xf archive.tar -C directory`

 ### `nano`
 Beginner friendly editor `nano <filename>`.